HubTou/PyLists4C/DOC.md

 ```
 This function is typically used to convert an ARRAY obtained through [listToArray()](DOC.md#listtoarray) back to a LIST.

-Here's a full example using the Quick Sort algorithm to sort a LIST:
+Here's a full example using the [Quicksort](https://en.wikipedia.org/wiki/Quicksort) algorithm to sort a LIST:
 ```C
 #include <stdio.h>
 #include <stdlib.h>